mebauer/nyc-311-street-flooding/README.md

-# Analyzing NYC's 311 Street Flooding Complaints from 2010 to Present
+# Analyzing NYC's 311 Street Flooding Complaints from 2010 to 2020
 Mark Bauer

 ![cover photo](figures/cover-photo.png)

 # Executive Summary

+In progress...

 # Introduction

-I conducted an analysis of Street Flooding Complaints with NYC Open Data's 311 data set.
+I conducted an analysis of street flooding complaints with NYC Open Data's 311 data set.
+Specifically, I attempt to answer the following questions:

+- What is the distribution of street flooding complaints by neighborhood, borough and citywide?
+- How have street flooding complaints changed over time?
+- What streets experience the most 311 street flooding complaints?
+- What days and weeks experienced the most street floodingn complaints?
+- What are the average and median response hours to 311 street flooding complaints?

+I've also included case studies from the neighborhoods of:

+- Hammels, Arverne, and Edgemere, Queens
+- New Dorp - Midland Beach, Staten Island

 # Getting Started